|

 Inline variable declarations were introduced in Delphi 10.3, so this report section is not relevant for older targets.

-Managed local variable is inlined in loop (OPTI11)
+OPTI11-Managed local variable is inlined in loop

+This section lists local variables that instead of being declared in the main var-section, are declared inline.
 They are declared inside a loop, which decreases performance.
 The reason is that initialization-finalization of the variable has to be done for each loop iteration.

 Managed variables are strings, interfaces, dynamic arrays and records that contain managed fields.